rogeralmeida/roger-almeida.com/_posts/2021-01-07-another-success-case-of-a-woman-in-it-transitioning-career.md

 # Performance Review

 I have to highlight the amazing support I receive from my boss, Kate, during the whole process.
-Kate followed up Mary Pretty's case very closely.
+Kate followed up Manpreet's case very closely.
 Kate saw her commitment and effort.
-Kate and I knew that Mary Pretty was the kind of professional we were looking for.
-But there was an issue, as a Performance Test Engineer, Mary Pretty didn't have a bad salary.
+Kate and I knew that Manpreet was the kind of professional we were looking for.
+But there was an issue, as a Performance Test Engineer, Manpreet didn't have a bad salary.
 We were not sure we would be able to give her any salary increase in the next salary review.
-I mentioned to Mary Pretty that the performance review cycle was coming and that I was not sure she would be happy with the outcome.
+I mentioned to Manpreet that the performance review cycle was coming and that I was not sure she would be happy with the outcome.
 But her response was that she was actually grateful for the opportunity of transitioning career while keeping her job.

-The performance review happened almost one year after Mary Pretty joined our team.
+The performance review happened almost one year after Manpreet joined our team.
 She received great feedback from her peers.
 She had taught many new skills to her peers (Docker, testing, etc...).
 She also managed to develop her programming skills.
 Now she was able to work effectively on eXtra Small, Small, and even some Medium tasks with minimum support from her peers.
 She was also a great team member, supporting and integrating everybody.

 In the end, Kate <3 actually managed to give her some financial incentive.
 I am so grateful for that as after all the effort we saw her putting during the last months she deserved it.

 # Key team member

-One year after that, Mary Pretty was the go-to person for many points of the solution we had developed.
+One year after that, Manpreet was the go-to person for many points of the solution we had developed.
 Her patience and skill to explain complex stuff made her our best person to onboard new team members in the complexity of our CI/CD pipelines.

 When she discovered that she was pregnant the whole team started giving name suggestions to the upcoming boy.
-I still call him: Boy Pretty ;)
+I still call him: Boypreet ;)

 And in the months before she left for maternity leave, I had to deal with the problem of finding a way to survive without her.